nastyakitsune/rsschool-cv/cv.md

 I have some experience in development already but it's not so relevant.

 Thank you so much for reading all this information 🙃

+You can also add me to contacts on [LinkedIn](https://www.linkedin.com/in/ngorbunova/).